-My boss at Intel prides himself on consistently working “half days.”
+My former boss at Intel prides himself on consistently working “half days.”
 If you’re thinking you’d like a job where you work only four hours a day, you’ve misinterpreted his definition of “half days.”
 To him, half days is a literal term meaning twelve hours a day.
 When most of us are done for after only nine or ten hours, he’s starting what he calls his “second shift.”
 Very few of us have the stamina, initiative and especially the passion for what we do to work “half days.”

 I know restaurateurs for whom half days (or longer) are standard six or seven days a week.
 Because they spend so much time in their restaurants tending to the care and feeding of others, they tend not to eat there–when they make time to eat.
 On their rare days off or when they’re able to make time for a quick escape, they like to visit their fellow restaurateurs, not necessarily to check up on the competition, but to be pampered and fed well.